matslexell/advanced-software-design/Unit_1_assignments_template.markdown

 In some regards this might appear as safe code.
-The binaryUserSearch function takes a list that's supposably garanteed to be sorted.
+The binaryUserSearch function takes a list that's supposedly guaranteed to be sorted.
 The Type SortedUserDataList even includes a unique symbol stored in __type_proof, so that it can only be (easily) created using the sortedUserDataList function from sortedUserDataList.ts.
 Of course you can always use an "**as**" operator and cast a non sorted list to a SortedUserDataList, but most people know that's bad practice (... hopefully).